At A Glance

 Interested in a health career?
 Carthage’s rigorous classes will equip you with a thorough knowledge of the basic sciences and the ability to think on your feet.
 Plus, you’ll have chances to tackle health issues head-on in communities near or far.
 We’ll help you find the right path for your skills and ambitions.

-- Bachelor’s degrees in 50+ areas of study including allied health science, biology, chemistry, exercise and sport science, neuroscience, and psychology.
+- Bachelor’s degrees in 50+ areas of study including allied health science, biology, chemistry, exercise and sport science, neuroscience, nursing, and psychology.

 The health fields are changing rapidly, with new therapies and models of care always on the horizon.
 The best-prepared medical practitioners are adaptable and have a comprehensive education.

 - <div class="text-with-stat__stat"><div class="text-with-stat__stat-inner"><strong class="text-with-stat__stat-number">96%</strong><span class="text-with-stat__stat-text"><p> medical school acceptance rate among Carthage pre-health students.</p></span></div></div>